fkesheh/any-llm/readme.md

     ```

 2.  **Initialize the Chat Client Proxy**:
-    First, create an instance of `ChatClientProxy` by specifying the provider you wish to use.
-This is done by passing the provider's name to the `ChatClientProxy` constructor.
+    First, create an instance of `Client` by specifying the provider you wish to use.
+This is done by passing the provider's name to the `Client` constructor.

 ```typescript
 import {